sumitmaji/charts/README.md

 helm init --service-account tiller
 ```

-(Note: Due to some bug kubernets service in default name points incorrect port in the endpoint, hence need to chnage this endpoint port(from 6443 to 443) on every vm restart )
+(Note: Due to some bug kubernets service in default namespace points to incorrect port in the endpoint, hence need to chnage this endpoint port(from 6443 to 443) on every vm restart.
+Because of this bug, helm does not work. )

 ```console
 kubectl edit endpoints kubernetes -n default